LawShelf Educational Media | Evaluated Learning Experience

 December 2021 - Present.

-Upon completion of this course, students will be able to: Discuss the nature of trusts and the parties to trusts; Differentiate between revocable living trusts, irrevocable living trusts, and testamentary trusts; Identify the assets that transfers to trusts can and cannot protect from creditors; Outline how trusts can be used to plan for potential disability and for the benefit of people that have disabilities; Apply transfer tax rules to determine how trusts can be used as part of effective transfer tax planning.
+Upon completion of this course, students will be able to: discuss the nature of trusts and the parties to trusts; differentiate between revocable living trusts, irrevocable living trusts, and testamentary trusts; identify the assets that transfers to trusts can and cannot protect from creditors; outline how trusts can be used to plan for potential disability and for the benefit of people that have disabilities; and apply transfer tax rules to determine how trusts can be used as part of effective transfer tax planning.

-In the upper division baccalaureate OR graduate degree category, 3 semester hours in Estate Planning, or Legal Studies (6/21).
+In the upper division baccalaureate OR in the graduate degree category, 3 semester hours in Estate Planning or Legal Studies (6/21).